Explainer: Paid Leave Benefits and Funding in the United States

 [12] Colorado’s wage replacement formula follows Washington state’s: 90 percent of the employee’s wage up to 50 percent of SAWW plus 50 percent of the employee’s wage over 50 percent of SAWW.
 The maximum benefit will be calculated at 90 percent of SAWW after January 1, 2025.
 For the program’s first year, the maximum benefit will be $1100; the statute does not specify a minimum benefit.
 See Article 13.3.

 [13] Maryland’s wage replacement rate is 90 percent for workers with an individual average weekly wage that is 65 percent or less of SAWW plus 50 percent of wages that are above 65 percent of SAWW.
-The maximum benefit will be $1,000 a week for 2026 (the program’s first year) and will be adjusted annually beginning on January 1, 2027; the minimum benefit is $50 a week.
+The maximum benefit will be $1,000 a week beginning in July 2026 (the program’s six months) and will be adjusted on January 1, 2026, and annually thereafter; the minimum benefit is $50 a week.
 See SB 275 (pages 22–23), amended by SB 828 in 2023.

 [14] Delaware’s wage replacement rate is 80 percent of the individual’s average weekly wage, up to a cap of $900 per week in the program’s first two years (2026 and 2027), with annual adjustments thereafter.
 The minimum benefit is $100 a week (including full wage replacement for workers who make less than $100 per week but are otherwise eligible for the program).
 See Title 19 (page 5).